onkyoh/paper-kitchen/README.md

 ## Technologies

 - Frontend constructed with React + Typescript.
-- Backend RestAPI made with Express.js.
+- Backend RestAPI made with Express.js hosted on AWS EC2.
 - PostgreSQL database with Prisma as ORM.
 - React-Router for multi-page utility.
 - TailwindCSS for styling.